Louth County Council is running the following two programmes as part of the Decade of Commemorations Centenaries Programme.

 Louth 1920 Online Exhibition - Louth County Archives Service

 The project will digitise the minute books of Louth County Council, Drogheda Corporation, and the rural district councils for the 1920 period and a selection of other 1920 archives such as music and theatre related archives and local trade and business directories.
 Digitised copies will be placed online and through links, they will form part of an online exhibition commemorating 1920 which will be created in-house, by Louth County Archives Service.

 The online exhibition will assist in understanding the events of the period and will include themes such as music and theatre 1919-1923, the 1920 all-island local elections, and the journey from revolution with violence into a functioning democracy.

-This initiative is supported by the Department of Culture, Heritage and the Gaeltacht under the Decade of Centenaries 2012-2023 initiative.
+This initiative is supported by the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media under the Decade of Centenaries 2012-2023 initiative.